Gigaspaces/solution-hub/docs/repositories/repositories.md

 ```
 > Note that Spring Container will search for interfaces extending `XapRepository` in package and it's subpackages defined under `base-package` attribute.

-> If you have several space declarations, repositories will not be able to wire the space automatically.
+Repositories will look for `GigaSpace` bean by type in the context, if this behaviour is not overridden.
+If you have several space declarations, repositories will not be able to wire the space automatically.
 To define the space to be used by XAP Repositories, just add a `gigaspace` attribute with a proper bean id.
+An example can be found [below](#repositories-multi).

 ##### <a name="repositories-java"/>Registering XAP repositories using Java-based metadata